Secretary of Transportation Pete Buttigieg

 In 2019, he launched his historic campaign for president.
 Throughout 2020, he campaigned for the election of the Biden-Harris ticket and served on the advisory board for the presidential transition.
 In December, he was nominated by President-elect Biden to be Secretary of Transportation.
 He was confirmed by the Senate on February 2, 2021, becoming the first openly gay person confirmed to serve in a president’s Cabinet.

-Secretary Buttigieg lives with his husband Chasten and their rescue dogs, Buddy and Truman.
+Secretary Buttigieg lives with his husband Chasten, their two children, Joseph and Penelope, and their two dogs.